 Think of the giant patchwork of habitats that could be created, all the new homes that could be formed, and all the mouths that could be fed.
 And you can do as much or as little as you like!

 Here at The Wildlife Garden Project, we are transforming an ordinary garden into a haven for wildlife.
 We will show you exactly how we did it through our film, which we are shooting over the course of the transformation, and our website at www.wildlifegardenproject.com.
-Have a browse around: you'll find how to videos, tips for your wildlife garden, sneaky peeks of the film, and a forum where you can connect with other nature lovers.

 So, no excuses, get those spades out and enjoy all those creatures that will make your new wildlife garden their new home!

-The Wildlife Sound Recording Society
+The Wildlife Sound Recording Society was formed

-Please contact the Membership Secretary for further details about joining the Society at enquires@wildlife-sound.org
+details about joining the Society at enquires@wildlife-sound.org

 Wildfowl & Wetlands Trust